martinezpenya/MyHAConfiguration/documentation/SSL with Let's encrypt.md

     ./certbot-auto certonly --standalone --preferred-challenges http-01 --email your@email.address -d hass-example.duckdns.org
     ```
 1. When you need to renew the Certificate:
+    1. Port 80 (external) to 80 (internal) we can remove this one later after Let's encrypt renewal
+    1. If you have another https server, stop it.
+    1. then...
     ```sh
     ./certbot-auto renew --quiet --no-self-upgrade --standalone --preferred-challenges http-01
     ```